dmort27/epitran/README.rst

     >>> import epitran
     >>> epi = epitran.Epitran('uig-Arab')  # Uyghur in Perso-Arabic script

-The ``Epitran`` class has only a few "public" method (to the extent that such a concept exists in Python).
+The ``Epitran`` class has only a few "public" methods (to the extent that such a concept exists in Python).
 The most important are ``transliterate`` and ``word_to_tuples``:

 Epitran.\ **transliterate**\ (text): Convert ``text`` (in